ArkDevLarry/alx-system_engineering-devops/README.md

+#!/bin/bash
-A readme file that is not empty
+Readme that is not empty